Lime and polenta cake

 Geoff Stonebanks shares his favourite recipes that his visitors just love, including spinach and pine nut muffins and lime and polenta cake.

 If you are opening your garden to visitors, or just simply having family and friends around, what could be nicer and more quintessentially English than having tea and cake in the garden.
-In the 12 years since the opening of Driftwood, I have baked over 9000 portions myself, to serve to over 22000 visitors.
+Since the opening of Driftwood, I have baked over 9000 portions myself, to serve to over 22000 visitors.
 When we first started, cup cakes were all the rage and I spent hours making them up to sell at my openings.
 These were very easy to make with a simple sponge mix baked in cup cake papers.
 The time consuming bit was preparing the different icing and decorating them all.
 Within about 3 years the fad had really moved on and we didn’t sell any so I changed to conventional portions of cake, or traybake items.

 I did however retain cupcakes (or muffins) to serve as a savoury item if visitors did not want something sweet.
 A very popular one in recent years has been Spinach and Pine Nut.
 If you fancy a go yourself, here is the recipe for 6 muffins: